-During the period ending November 30, 2023, the Board of Directors' Compensation and Human Resources Committee was composed of Sarah Prichard, Stephen A. Jarislowsky (until November 23, 2023), G. Douglas Goodfellow and Alain Côté.
+During the period ending November 30, 2024, the Board of Directors' Compensation and Human Resources Committee was composed of Sarah Prichard, G. Douglas Goodfellow and Alain Côté.

 All officers of the Corporation receive compensation that is believed to be competitive with the compensation packages paid by comparable corporations.
 The Compensation and Human Resources Committee performed all other duties entrusted to it by the Board of Directors.